Thursday, April 29, 2021

 Disregarding the Sumptuary Laws for the Sake of Fashion:

 In most cases, if you were titled - usually at least a Knight, Baron/Baroness, or higher - you were allowed to wear most sumptuous fabrics and furs, so long as you could afford it, and pay the Sumptuary taxes for such costly apparel, or you had connections that you could call upon to dismiss any penalties that might be levied against you.
-But the people of the commons, those without title and wealth, would not have worn true ermine; whether or not those among the wealthy merchant class wore it is up for speculation.
+But the people of the commons, those without title and wealth, would not have worn true ermine; whether or not those among the wealthy merchant class tried to wear it is up for speculation - but in my opinion they would not have gotten away with such an abuse.
+The nobility was very keen to keep the classes separate and would have complained (and often did) about such abuses on the part of the lower classes.

 Speaking of the wealthy merchants, I beg your indulgence for another little segue!
-It has been said that the decline in population after the Black Death that a new "wealthy class of commoners," were created; which led to disputes over the Sumptuary laws.
+It has been said that the decline in population after the Black Death that a new "wealthy class of commoners," were created, which led to disputes over the Sumptuary laws.
 However, this is now in dispute by modern day economists who now question that the decline in population would lead to greater wealth of the lower classes.
 (Read "Economics During the 16th Century Post-Plague" at the end of this section for more information).

 In that article the author points out that food shortages led to inflation of prices; therefore, even if there were higher wages, because the cost of food and other goods were so high, people in the commons would not have been better off or had more expendable income.